Silver Valley Unified School District

 Silver Valley Unified School District is located in the High Desert of Southern California, between Los Angeles and Las Vegas.
 The district covers an area of approximately 3345 sqmi, equivalent in size to the combined states of Rhode Island and Delaware.

-It provides educational services to the communities of Calico, Daggett, Fort Irwin, Ludlow, Newberry Springs and Yermo.
+It provides educational services to the census-designated places of Fort Irwin and Yermo, and the communities of Calico, Daggett, and Ludlow.

 The SVUSD Office is located at 35320 Daggett-Yermo Road in Daggett, California, 8 mi north of Barstow.

 The district currently has two high schools, Calico Continuation High School and Silver Valley High School.